“A Direct Appeal”: Letters to Lincoln from African Americans

 As you read the following letters, consider the following:

-- Why do you think Cox choose to capture his feelings in poetry?
+- Why do you think Cox chose to capture his feelings in poetry?

 - Why did Washington choose to share his dream with Lincoln?